Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 Zurich Airport and public transportation: infrequent mask use.

-Liechtenstein: we never saw a mask used.
+Liechtenstein: We never saw a mask used.
 Did not observe any public transportation during our short time there.

-Switzerland: almost no mask usage anywhere.
+Switzerland: Almost no mask usage anywhere.
 Some hotel and restaurant staff wore them, but that was rare.
 Mask use on public transportation is rare as well.

 Italy: Less than 10% of people use masks.
 None are required in restaurants, businesses, etc., but they remain necessary on public transportation.
 It must be an FFP2.